Income Rules for College Students Applying for a Credit Card

 By law, credit card issuers are required to consider your ability to pay before approving your application.
 Most applications include guidelines about what they want to know, and those vary in detail.
 All applications will ask for income—sometimes called total or personal income.
 Here’s what you should and shouldn’t include.

-- Student loans: Student loans are a type of debt, not income, and you probably don’t want to start an early habit of paying off debt with debt.
-Credit card issuers including Bank of America, Barclaycard and Capital One say you’re not allowed to use loans as income.
+Student loans are a type of debt, not income, and you probably don’t want to start an early habit of paying off debt with debt.
+Credit card issuers including Bank of America, Barclaycard and Capital One say they don’t let applicants use loans as income, but the rules may vary by issuer.
+Technically, issuers are allowed to include any student loan proceeds that aren’t used to cover tuition or other bills from the college (proceeds used for living expenses, for example), according to the Consumer Financial Protection Bureau.

 You can include alimony and child support in your income, but you don’t have to.